mypappa/MDEF/docs/about/me.md

 Myrto-Eirini Pappa

-Two personalities or just a way to keep both of my grandmas happy)
+Two personalities or just a way to keep both of my grandmas happy

-Currently an architect in recovery
+Architect in recovery

 Researcher of how to survive the 9-5 nightmare

-Exploring the boundaries of Design
+Currently exploring the boundaries of Design

-Truth wars hostess

-Areas of Interest:
+Areas of interest:

 - post-natural environments